π Mastering Forms in React: From Basics to File Uploads and Beyond

 Key takeaways:

-lets you easily grab the form’s input values.Accessibility matters!
+onSubmit handles the form submission.event.preventDefault() stops the browser from doing a full page reload.event.currentTarget refers to the <form> element.FormData lets you easily grab the formβs input values.Accessibility matters!
 Always label your inputs clearly:

 <label>Name<input name="name" type="text" /></label>